MultiMessageAggregation/multibridge/README.md

 > Additional Technical documentation can be found on [Gitbook here.](https://multi-message-aggregation.gitbook.io/multi-message-aggregation/)

 ## Introduction
 Multi-bridge Message Aggregation (MMA) is an additive security module for cross-chain communication across different EVM chains.
 It uses multiple [Arbitrary Messaging Bridges](https://blog.li.fi/navigating-arbitrary-messaging-bridges-a-comparison-framework-8720f302e2aa) to send messages, rather than relying on a single AMB.
-This approach significantly improves security and resilience of cross-chain communication.
-Even if a small subset of AMBs is compromised, invalid messages cannot be executed on the destination chain, which enhances the [safety property](https://crosschainriskframework.github.io/framework/20categories/20architecture/architecture/#messaging-protocol) of the protocol.
-Likewise, the failure of a small subset of AMBs will also not disrupt the protocol's ability to send messages, thus improving its [liveness and censorship resistance](https://crosschainriskframework.github.io/framework/20categories/20architecture/architecture/#messaging-protocol) properties.
+The protocol can be set up to withstand the failure of a subset of AMBs, significantly improving the security and resilience of cross-chain communication.
+If a subset of AMBs, below the failure threshold, is compromised or fails, invalid messages will not be executed on the target chain, and the protocol will continue to operate without disruptions.
+This improves the [safety and liveness properties](https://crosschainriskframework.github.io/framework/20categories/20architecture/architecture/#messaging-protocol) of the protocol.

 Specifically, the protocol offers the following benefits: